TOPIC- Essentials of a Valid Contract of Sale

 Some essential elements are to be present in a contract which makes the contract of sale valid.
 If, the essential elements are missing, then the contract of sale will not be valid.
 For example, Ram agrees to sell his Car to Shyam without any consideration.
 This contract of sale is not valid since there is no consideration.

 From Section 4 of the Sale of Good Act, we can understand that the following essential elements must be present in the Contract of Sale.

 There must be at least two parties, i.e. one buyer and the other seller.
 A person cannot buy his own goods.

-For example Shyam is the owner of certain goods, but he is not aware of this fact.
+For example, Shyam is the owner of certain goods, but he is not aware of this fact.
 Ram pretends to be the owner of the goods and sells them to Shyam.
 Since the goods already belongs to Shyam, he cannot buy his own goods, hence there is no sale and the contract is not valid.
-There is exemption in the case of a part owner.
+There is an exemption in the case of a part-owner.